 CATHEDRAL SCHOOL NEWS: D-DAY COMMEMORATIONS

-Sophie Biddell (1998, Music), Director of Music at the Cathedral School, reports a recent trip to Normandy where choristers took part in commemorations for the 81st anniversary of D-Day.
+Sophie Biddell (1998, Music), Director of Music at the Cathedral School, reports on a recent trip to Normandy where choristers took part in commemorations for the 81st anniversary of D-Day.

 10 Jun 2025